-The library offers literature search assistance to Fellows and Members and RCS staff in order to support their clinical practice and professional activities.
+The Library offers literature search assistance to support clinical practice and professional activities.

 Who can use the service?

 - Members and fellows of RCS England

 - Affiliate members of RCS England